AuntBawHein/Hotel_Reservation_Management_System_SQL/README.md

 ---

-**Q: What was one challenge you faced while working on this project?**
+**Q11: What was one challenge you faced while working on this project?**
 **I** struggled a little when I saw that some reviews didn’t have a booking ID, and that caused an error when I tried to re-insert new reviews.
 I fixed it by deleting the old ones with no booking, but it helped me learn why every review needs to connect to a real booking.
 I also realized how important it is to check for duplicates before inserting data.
 This experience taught me that **even small mistakes in a database can break a lot of things**.
 ---